benlubas/.dotfiles/nvim/README.md

 - [custom picker in telescope for importing marks from other branches](./lua/benlubas/telescope/harpoon.lua)
 - [custom telescope action to mark files](./lua/benlubas/telescope/harpoon.lua)
 - [custom keybind in oil to mark files](./lua/plugins/oil.lua)

+I'll switch to harpoon 2 when it's more feature complete

 </details>

 <details>